twebr/nbility-model-github/GUIDELINES.md

 The definitions of the elements and relationships in the metamodel are as follows:
 * elements
     * business function: collection of business behavior based on a chosen set of criteria such as required business resources and/or competencies, and is managed or performed as a whole
-    * business object: concept used within a particular business domain
+    * business object: concept used within a particular business domain.
+        * A business object is an abstraction of a collection of things in the real world (material or immaterial) important for a grid operator (and therefore to be managed)
+        * A business object is countable
     * value stream: sequence of activities that create an overall result for a customer, stakeholder, or end user
 * relations
     * controls: changes and prevents changes to the state of a concept